Integrating Keycloak with ICE ClusterWare#

 https://www.keycloak.org/docs/latest/server_admin/index.html#_configuring-realms

-Create a New Client#
+Create a Keycloak Client#

-Inside the selected realm, admins should create a new client – a client is an administrative container for information related to a specific application or use-case within this realm.
-In this case, the ClusterWare platform will be given its own client-container so that it does not interfere with any other applications that may be using the same Keycloak instance.
+Create a new client for the ClusterWare platform.
+Giving the ClusterWare platform its own client-container means it does not interfere with any other applications that may be using the same Keycloak instance.

 • The "Client authentication" and "Authorization" checkboxes must be enabled.